anshp-30304/AGdeskDjango/README.md

 python manage.py migrate
 ```

-Upon re-opening PgAdmin4, all of the models from Django should now have a tabular representation in the following directory `Servers -> PostgreSQL 16 -> Databases -> agdesk -> Schemas -> Tables`
+Upon re-opening PgAdmin4, all of the models from Django should now have a tabular representation in the following directory: `Servers -> PostgreSQL 16 -> Databases -> agdesk -> Schemas -> Tables`

 ![gisExtension](https://i.imgur.com/5kUDsQ2.png)